-Phlebotomy

-Chemistry

-Immunohematology and Immunology

-Clinical Microbiology, Parasitology, and Mycology

-Hematology, Coagulation, and Urinalysis and Body Fluids

-If the student cannot meet the required comprehensive clinical practicum competencies satisfactorily, the faculty and program director will consult with the student and begin a remediation plan.
-Due to the structure and chronological order of the competencies, if a student does not meet the required comprehensive clinical practicum competencies satisfactory, he/she would be unable to continue in the program.
+Phlebotomy Chemistry Immunohematology and Immunology Clinical Microbiology, Parasitology, and Mycology Hematology, Coagulation, and Urinalysis and Body Fluids Due to the structure and chronological order of the competencies, if a student does not meet the required comprehensive clinical practicum competencies satisfactory, he/she would be unable to continue in the program.

-Anytime a student earns a grade less than a "C" on professional competency, he/she must see the faculty for counseling.
+Anytime a student earns a grade less than a "C" on professional competency, he/she must see the MLT faculty for counseling.
 The letter "C" is the minimum passing grade for the MLT program courses.